kelsey-ek/of7azure/GUIDE/01_Container_Install_OpenFrame.md

 sudo docker –version
 ```

-### 1.2 Get CentOs container
+## 2. Get CentOs container

 **Run an empty Centos container to install OpenFrame.**
 * Search the official Centos image and pull it on your VM.
 Use it to run a container.

 **Set the hostname with -h option when you run it.**
-* OpenFrame will need a hostname to get the licenses or set the envionment.
+* OpenFrame will need a hostname to get the licenses or set the environment.

 * Ubuntu
 ```bash